brink-daniel/ssms-object-explorer-menu/README.md

 # [SSMS Object Explorer Menu](https://github.com/brink-daniel/ssms-object-explorer-menu)

-Extension for SQL Server Management Studio 19.1, allowing custom menu items to be added to the right-click context menu in the Object Explorer window.
+SSMS Object Explorer Menu is a free and open source extension for SQL Server Management Studio 19.1 written in C#.
+It allows custom menu items to be added to the right-click context menu in the Object Explorer window.
 The menu items can be used to execute any tsql script file or inline tsql statement.

 ![Object Explorer](ObjectExplorer.png)